OpenCollarTeam/opencollarteam.github.io/Open-Collar-Designers.md

 Official Design Partners use the OpenCollar scripts to create collars, jewelery, add-on apps, and accessories.
 Enjoy browsing their selections, visit their inworld shops, and add them to your Marketplace favorites!

 Interested in becoming an Official Design Partner?
 [Design Partner Application](#application)
+Looking for cool collar Apps and AddOns?
+See our Partners making third party plugins:  [Apps and Addons](#apps-and-addons)

 Accents Design (Cynianne Hellershanks)